hannesdatta/course-odcm/content/docs/course/_index.md

 - The course uses Python for the technical implementation of collecting web data.
 The course welcomes novices, of whom a significant investment of effort and time is required to learn the necessary skills.
 - [Preparation material](../modules/prep) is available in the form of Jupyter Notebooks or course recommendations at Datacamp.
 Novices may further benefit from following other courses at Tilburg University in which Python is used, for example, *Research Skills: Data Processing* and *Research Skills: Data Processing Advanced*.
 - Students are recommended to use their computer for this course.
 Windows and Mac users can typically install all required software easily.
 Linux users may require some advanced understanding of their operating system to install all required software.
 Android/Chromebook/iOS devices are not supported.
-Cloud services (e.g., Tilburg's Jupyter Notebook server) may not be fully supported (because you can usually not see what happens "outside" of Jupyter Notebook).
+The exam is held on campus, using Windows computers.
+Mac and Linux users are advised to practice on the on-campus computers before the exam.

 ## Teaching format

 - Blended (a mix of online/offline lectures and tutorials, and online/offline coaching sessions)
-- Combination of self-paced tutorials (e.g., using Jupyter Notebooks or pre-recorded clips), and interactive live streams for feedback and coaching <!--(recordings are shared with students)-->
+-	Combination of self-paced tutorials (e.g., using Jupyter Notebooks or pre-recorded clips), and interactive tutorials or live streams for feedback and coaching
 - Learn state-of-the-art tools popular among scientists, marketing analysts, and data scientists (e.g., Python), and collect data from real websites and APIs
 - Open education & open science (all material is open; publicly accessible course page that stays with you, even after the end of the course)